-If you’re sexually active or if you think you've been exposed to the virus, talk to your doctor about testing.
+If you’re sexually active or if you think you've been exposed to the virus, talk to your healthcare provider about testing.
 You can infect others with the virus even if you don't have symptoms of HIV.

-In order to determine if you have HIV, your doctor may test your blood and look for antibodies specific to HIV.
+In order to determine if you have HIV, your provider may test your blood in order to look for antibodies specific to HIV.
 However, that initial round of testing may not detect the virus.
-It can sometimes take up to one to three months for an HIV antibody test to become positive.
-If you test negative, doctors may recommend follow-up testing in a couple of months.
+It can sometimes take up to three months for an HIV antibody test to become positive.
+If you test negative, providers may recommend follow-up testing in a couple of months.
 They may also conduct a test that’s able to identify an HIV protein in newly infected people.

-If you're diagnosed with HIV infection, you’ll need to see an infectious disease specialist who has experience treating HIV patients.
-Your doctor will complete additional tests to determine how severe your infection is.
+If you're diagnosed with HIV infection, you will need to see an infectious disease specialist who has experience treating people with HIV.
+Your healthcare provider will complete additional tests to determine how severe your infection is.
 These tests include the following.

 CD4 Cell Count